 Roofing including roof space

 Repair category 2

-Notes The roof was noted to be in fair order commensurate with the age and type of property although some ongoing maintenance and repairs are likely to be required, with particular respect to misaligned, chipped and slipped slates.
+Notes The roof was noted to be in fair order commensurate with the age and type of property although some ongoing maintenance and repairs are likely to be required with particular respect to moss growth on roof surfaces.
+Stained sarking boards within the roof space, this should be made good, along with repairs to any associated defects.
 The roof covering is now of an age where ongoing repair and regular maintenance will be required and it would be prudent to seek the advice of a roofing contractor to comment on its current condition and expected lifespan.